 HOW DO I APPLY FOR SBIR-STTR FUNDING?

 The process to apply requires time and patience.
-The 11 federal agencies who participate in the SBIR-STTR program have varied requirements for their application process and the USTAR SBIR Center understands each of them.
+The 11 federal agencies who participate in the SBIR-STTR program have varied requirements for their application process.

-Here is a very basic outline of How to Apply for Funding:
+Below is a basic outline of how to apply for SBIR or STTR funding:

 It’s a lot …and there is more.
 This is a very brief overview.
-But don’t worry – there is also a great deal of help.
-Explore this website a bit – great videos and information; come to a SBIR 101 presentation to learn a bit more about the process and tools to move along the application pathway or contact the USTAR SBIR Center to schedule a consultation.
+But don’t worry – there is also a great deal of help: explore this website a bit – great videos and information; come to a SBIR 101 workshop to learn a bit more about the process and tools to move along the application pathway; or contact the USTAR SBIR Center to schedule a consultation.

 WHAT SERVICES DOES the USTAR SBIR Center OFFER?